MT-dotse/project-express-api/README.md

 # Express API Project 🎥

-The aim of the project was to create my first RESTful API using Node in Express.
-This API have series of endpoints which return both an array of data or a single object.
-In order to create the different enpoints I used javascript methods such as: find(), filter(), and slice().
+I created my first RESTful API using Express in Node.
+This API have series of endpoints which returns both a collection of data and single results.
+In order to create the different endpoints I used javascript methods such as: find(), filter(), and slice().
 To show the the API in use, I created a simple frontend.
 Overall a great learning experience to have built both the backend and frontend.

+## Documentation

+### Collection of results

+<b>GET/shows </b>
+This endpoint returns all the Netflix showes<br>

+### Using Query params

+<b>GET/shows?type = </b>
+This endpoint returns data by the given type e.g 'movie' and 'tv show'.<br>

+<b>GET/shows?country = </b>
+This endpoint returns data by the given country. <br>

+<b>GET/shows?release = </b>
+This endpoint returns data by the given release year.<br>

+<b>GET/shows?cast = </b>
+This endpoint returns data by the given actress/actor e.g. 'Halle Berry', and 'Bruce Willis'.<br>

+<b>GET/shows?genre = </b>
+This endpoint returns data by the given genre e.g. 'drama', 'action' and 'comedy'.<br>

+<b>GET/shows?director = </b>
+This endpoint returns data by the given director name e.g. 'Martin, Scorsese' and 'Steven Spielberg'.<br>

+### Using Path params

+### Single results

+<b>GET/id/:id </b>
+This endpoint returns a title based on the unique id e.g '70172928' to get the title 'War Horse'.<br>

+<b>GET/title/:title </b>
+This endpoint returns a title based the given title e.g 'War Horse'.<br>

 ## View it live